Undergraduate Internship Program - National Clandestine Service

 Student internship positions offer salaries competitive with the private sector and the same benefits as permanent employees.

-This program is designed for undergraduate students interested in a career as an NCS Collection Management Officer or Operations Officer via the NCS Professional Trainee Program.
+This program is designed for undergraduate students interested in a NCS career via the NCS Professional Trainee Program.
 Interns are generally Freshmen at the time of application.

 - U.S. citizenship